-This section allows an administrator to define Snowflake namespaces where users can store their exports.
-For each database in the list, check the checkbox for the schema(s) were you would like to allow users to create exports in that database.
+This section allows an administrator to define Databricks namespaces where users can store their exports.
+For each catalog in the list, check the checkbox for the schema(s) were you would like to allow users to create exports in that catalog.

 After saving your Export Locations selections, users will see a Database/Schema item on the Export screen that, when clicked, will display a database selection drop down with the databases you specified.

-If a user does not pick a database from this drop down when creating a new export, the export will be stored in the first available database.
+If a user does not pick a catalog from this drop down when creating a new export, the export will be stored in the first available catalog.

 Workflow Transition Post Function